2018ik/2018ik.github.io/_wiki/lords_table.markdown

 \- John 6:56

 The Lord's table consists of two elements: the bread and the cup (of wine), which represents the Lord's flesh and blood respectively.
-The bread signifies the Lord's body which was broken for us to release te divine life to us so that we may partake of Him as life and life supply.
-The cup is the new covenant established in the Lord's own blood, which is related to redemption.

-Intrinsically, flesh and blood are both human elements, which represents his incarnation.
-Furthermore, the breaking of the bread, as well as the separation of bread and wine represents the death of Christ and the shedding of blood.
+Flesh and blood are both human elements, which represents his incarnation.

+>"For as often as you eat and drink the cup, you declare the Lord's death until He comes."

+\- 1 Cor 11:26

+By partaking of the cup as the fellowship of the blood of Christ and the bread as the fellowship of the body of Christ we remember Him.
+We need to be saved from idols, which are signified by the demons' table (1 Cor.
+10:21).
+People from the world drink away their problems - with alcohol, with various other distractions.
+By partaking of the Lord at His table, he becomes our full satisfaction.

 ### Bread

-The bread refers to the Lord's body composed of the many believers, or the church.
-The members of the Body are one because we they all partake of the one bread, which constitutes each member with the same Christ (1 Cor 10:17).
+The bread unbroken signifies the Lord Jesus Himself as the bread of life (John 6:35).
+When broken and eaten by the believers, the bread is His body (1 Cor.
+11:24) which constitutes each believer with the same Christ that they may be one Body, one universal church (1 Cor.
+10:17).

 In order for the Lord Jesus to be eaten, He needed to die on the cross.
 The breaking of the bread signifies the physical body of the Lord being broken.
 When hearing the sound of the bread breaking, one's hearts should move and realize the suffering the Lord went through because of His love for all mankind.